ronny3050/email-mirror/README.md

 ## Installing the module

 To install the module, just clone this repository to your __modules__ folder: `git clone https://github.com/ronny3050/email-mirror.git email`.
-Then run `npm install` which will install the dependencies.
+Then run `cd email` and `npm install` which will install the dependencies.

 ## Using the module